etro-js/etro/CONTRIBUTING.md

 ### Module Structure

-If you are new to the core elements of vidar.js, you should probably read [the *Overview* wiki page](https://github.com/clabe45/vidar.js.wiki/Overview.md).
+If you are new to the core elements of vidar, you should probably read [the *Overview* wiki page](https://github.com/clabe45/vidar.wiki/Overview.md).

 Here are the contents of **src**: